angulardart/site-angulardart/src/_codelabs/ng2/1-skeleton.md

 the `lib` directory contains library files.
 In an Angular app, component classes are generally created as library files.
 The `web` directory contains the main files for a web app.
-Double clicking a file opens that file in the editor view.
 </div>

 </div> <div class="col-md-5" markdown="1">